 🕒 The tower is open from 10am-5.30pm on Sundays and Mondays and 9am-5.30pm on every other day.

-Although the temperatures may be crisp, when it comes to the best things to do in London with kids, we can’t not mention the plethora of green spaces and flower-filled gardens, which are dotted about the city.
+When it comes to the best things to do in London with kids, we can’t not mention the plethora of green spaces and flower-filled gardens, which are dotted about the city.
 There’s nothing better than getting out and about in the fresh air.
-In fact, we’ve actually got over a hundred to choose from, so you have your pick.
+Even if it is flippin freezing.
+We’ve actually got over a hundred to choose from, so surely you’ll find one that takes your fancy!

 📍 Various stations.